LISTEN TO BOOMTOWN RADIO! “ALL the Music That Matters for the Generation That Created Rock 'n' Roll”

 This Day in Rock History – Nov.
 4th

-1963: It was on this day that The Beatles, performed at the Royal Command Performance for the Queen Mother, Princess Margaret and Lord Snowden at London's Prince of Wales Theatre.
+1963: It was on this day that The Beatles performed at the Royal Command Performance for the Queen Mother, Princess Margaret, and Lord Snowden at London's Prince of Wales Theatre.

-The appearance became a hallmark in not only in the band’s career but in rock history when John Lennon cracks, “Will the people in the cheaper seats clap your hands?
+The appearance became a hallmark not only in the band’s career but in rock history when John Lennon cracks, “Will the people in the cheaper seats clap your hands?
 And for the rest of you, if you’ll just rattle your jewelry.”

 Thursday, 30 October 2025 03:20